VCE Biology Unit 2 - Africa

-- To investigate the structural, physiological and behavioural adaptations that allow mammals to survive in Africa
+- How to investigate the structural, physiological and behavioural adaptations that allow mammals to survive in Africa

 - About the relationships and interdependencies between African species, as represented by food webs

 Connect and Understand

 At Werribee Open Range Zoo students investigate and compare the diet and dentition of a range of African species, with a focus on ungulates.
 Immersed amongst habitat, students will gain insight into living systems and keystone species.
 They will explore the interdependencies of an African food chain and the potential impacts of changes to a keystone species in the ecosystem.
 Students will need their workbook for use in their workshop.

 Your zoo visit will include: Introduction (for arrivals between 9:45am – 10:00am), Zoo Teacher workshop (70 minutes), Safari Bus Tour (40 minutes) and keeper talks.
 Check out your Teaching Guide for other ideas of what to do at the zoo.